ctriguero/Nuclear-decay/README.md

 **N1_Radioactivity_2020529.cpp**: Use this program for 1 nucleus calculations.
 The histogram functionality is not implemented inside yet.
 You can use **2020608_Integer_Histogram.cpp** for post-processing the duration histogram.
 Compilation.
 In both cases ca be compiled directly with the g++ C++ compiler.
 The only parameters you can set is the *decay probability* p=1/s setting s and the *number of realizations*.

-After the generation of the numbers **N1_Radioactivity_2020529.cpp** reweights the distribution in order to get the correct number.
-For example in a normal dice.
+After the generation of the numbers **N1_Radioactivity_2020529.cpp** reweights the distribution in order to get the correct distribution.
+If you roll the die 10 times yo can obtain:

+10 times the result 1 roll.
+Only 5 times the result 2 rolls. etc etc, Only 1 times the result 10 rolls.
+This is unfair.
+To have the same possibilities for all the possible results we can multiplicate the frequency times the number of rolls.
+In this way the reweighted distribution is properly calculation.
+The price to pay is larger fluctuations when the number of rolls grow.
+If the number of rolls i large the error or fluctuations in the distribution es larger.
+For example in a normal die.
 The event of getting one is measured over several trials and the following results are obtained:

 Number of rolls to get 1  |  Frequency     | Reweighted distribution
 ----------------------------------------------------------------------